jliuuuuu/CSCE435Project/Report.md

 ---

 ## 2. _due 10/25_ Project topic
-For this project, our group will be implementing sorting algorithms.
+For this project, our group will be implementing sorting algorithms (bubble sort, sample sort and merge sort) in MPI and CUDA.
+We will examine and compare different algorithm efficencies and times through a variety of different inputs.

 ## 2. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)